 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.

-The details given here are for the final course start in May 2014.
+The details given here are for the final module start in May 2014.

 To register a place on this course return to the top of the page and use the Click to register button.